About Lectio Divina

 Lectio Divina means "divine reading".
 It is a prayer practice which trusts that God speaks to us through scripture.
 This is a practice I started doing regularly a few years ago.
-I use the book Sacred Reading to guide me through my daily Lectio Divina.
+I use the book Sacred Space to guide me through my daily Lectio Divina.
 It provides a reading (based on the gospel of the day) and some elements which make it easier for me to keep up with this practice every day.
-But all you really need is a bible.
+I also like to use a note-taking Bible to write down a few of my thoughts.
+But all you really need is a regular Bible.

 Lectio Divina is very flexible and allows room for the Holy Spirit to guide us.
 I do it as an individual.
 But it could also be done as a family prayer with children or as a prayer in a youth group.
 The steps are basic, but don't feel like you are doing it "wrong" if you adapt it to the needs of your family or youth ministry.
 The important part is to hear God speaking through scripture.

 How to Pray with Bible Readings